 The Benefits of Parenting Affirmations

 Affirmations in parenting are a trusted method we might use to challenge our negative thoughts and parenting choices.
 Affirmations are more than just positive thinking.
-They can rewire our brain so that over time we do things differently.
-Positive thinking affects our conscious mind, the realm of effect, while affirmations reach our subconscious mind, the realm of cause.
+They can rewire our brain so that we do things differently over time.1 Positive thinking affects our conscious mind, the realm of effect, while affirmations reach our subconscious mind, the realm of cause.
 When we use affirmations, we are more likely to live in alignment with what we have declared about ourselves – we are motivated to keep behavior consistent with the beliefs we hold about ourselves.

 There is no right or wrong way of practicing affirmations.
 Try not to overthink it.
-Pick brief statements that are consistent with your core values and represent your ideal self as a parent.
+Pick brief statements consistent with your core values and represent your ideal self as a parent.
 Choose two or three to start with and write them down.
-Put them where you can see them every day or speak them out loud throughout your day.
+Put them where you can see them daily or speak them out loud throughout your day.

 It can be powerful to speak your affirmation aloud in front of your child in the moments when you need the reminder and role modeling what it looks like to be proactive and do the work in bettering ourselves.
 Mentally or verbally, speak your affirmation and connect it to a specific picture in your mind.
 Let your body feel what it feels like as a truthful statement, and smile—smiling as you practice your affirmation signals your body to connect the truth to your heart’s inner wisdom.